 Caladium bicolor 'Pliage' – Everything You Need to Know

-Caladium bicolor 'Pliage' is a truly eye-catching houseplant, known for its striking contrast of white foliage and deep green veins.
-The arrowhead-shaped leaves look almost hand-painted, with bold green margins defining the crisp white center.
-This distinctive pattern gives 'Pliage' a sophisticated, artistic feel that stands out among Caladium plants.
-With its lush, tropical appeal, this variety is a perfect choice for indoor plant lovers looking to add a statement piece to their space.
+Caladium bicolor 'Pliage' is an eye-catching houseplant known for its striking contrast of white foliage and deep green veins.
+The arrowhead-shaped leaves appear almost hand-painted, with bold green margins defining the crisp white center.
+This sophisticated pattern gives 'Pliage' an artistic feel, making it a statement piece for any space.

 Why Choose Caladium bicolor 'Pliage'?

-- Seasonal dormancy: Enters a rest phase in cooler months, regrowing when warmth returns.
+Seasonal Dormancy: Rests in cooler months, regrowing when warmth returns.

 How to Care for Caladium bicolor 'Pliage'